dev-alberto/AES-with-openssl-and-pycrypto/README.md

 Exercise 3
-If an attacker can see the messages between A and B, and determine that the mode of encryption used is ECB, he could determine whether 2 blocks of 16 bytes have the same plaintext, which is an information leak.
+If an attacker can see the messages between A and B, and determine that the mode of encryption used is ECB, he could determine whether 2 blocks of 16 bytes have the same plain text, which is an information leak.
 As a rule of thumb, never use ECB for encrypting more than one block of data.